 It also causes pre-leukemia aplastic anemia.
 Found in gasoline, tobacco smoke, car fumes, industrial petroleum solvents, burning coal, or oil, found in some sodas.

-Chemotherapy - It damages DNA which causes normal bone marrow cells to become leukemic cells or other types of cancer cells along with reduced production of healthy cells.
+Chemotherapy damages DNA, which causes normal bone marrow cells to become leukemic cells or other cancer cells, along with reduced production of healthy cells.